Land registers in Member States - Portugal

 Principle of legality

-The viability of the request for an entry is assessed against applicable legal provisions, the documents submitted and previous entries.
-Special attention is paid to checking the identity of the building, the legitimacy of the interested parties, the formal regularity of the titles and the validity of the acts contained therein.
+Under Article 68 of the Land Registry Code, the viability of an application for registration is to be assessed in the light of the applicable legal provisions, the documents produced and the previous records, in particular the identity of the building, the legitimacy of the parties concerned, the formal regularity of the titles and the validity of the acts contained therein.

 Principle of chain of title

-The request may be made in person, electronically, by fax or by post.
+Applications can be made in person or by e-mail or post.

-Entries will only be made in the register where they are substantiated by documents.
+Only facts supported by documentary evidence can be registered.
 The facts relating to buildings are, as a rule, recorded in a deed certified by a public official (escritura pública) or by a specific authenticated document (document authenticated by a notary, lawyer, solicitor or land registrar and uploaded to the Predial Online website).

 The registrar makes the entry within 10 days from the date of the submission.

-In Portugal two services are available in relation to land registers: Predial Online and Casa Pronta.
+In Portugal two services are available in relation to land registers: Property Online and Casa Pronta.

-The Casa Pronta service provides an one-stop service, making it possible to carry out all the necessary formalities relating to the purchase and sale, donation, exchange, dation in payment (dação pagamento), of urban, mixed or rural buildings, with or without a bank credit, to the transfer of a home purchase bank loan from one bank to another or to the taking out of a loan against the mortgage on a house.
+The Pronta service provides a one-stop shop for all the necessary formalities for the purchase, gift, gift, exchange, lieu of payment, of urban, mixed or agricultural land, with or without bank credit, the transfer of a bank loan for the purchase of a bank house from one bank to another or the realisation of a loan secured by a mortgage on the house.
 It is also possible to use the Casa Pronta service to establishment apartment ownership (propriedade horizontal).

 The first step of the procedures are with the land registry (conservatória) or a bank, which can access the website using a username and password.
 This process can be followed at any time.

-Regulamento Emolumentar dos Registos e do Notariado (Decree-Law No 322-A/2001 of 14 December 2001) lays down charges for access to the procedure.
+Access to the procedure has the costs set out in the Regulation Emolumentar dos Registos e do Notariado (Decree-Law No 322-A/2001 of 14 December 2009).

-This allows entities with the legal right of preference to announce their intention to exercise this.
+Entities with a legal right of pre-emption may indicate their intention to exercise this right free of charge.
 However, in the latter case, access to the site is restricted.

 Furthermore, only the following entities have access to the Web Casa Pronta: